 Make a Difference in Health Care in your Local Community

-Amoskeag Health is looking to grow their Board of Directors
+Amoskeag Health is looking to grow its Board of Directors

 What is a Board of Directors?

-A Board of Directors is a group of people from the community that help “govern” (give guidance and oversight) to organizations like Amoskeag Health.
+A Board of Directors is a group of people from the community that helps “govern” (give guidance and oversight) to organizations like Amoskeag Health.

 Do I get paid for this?